About the Pediatric and Adult Congenital Electrophysiology Program

-Since 1993, the Arrhythmia and Electrophysiology Program at Children's Hospital Colorado has been internationally recognized for treating children and young adults with abnormal heart rhythms, known as pediatric cardiac arrhythmias.
+Since 1993, the Pediatric and Adult Congenital Electrophysiology Program at Children's Hospital Colorado has been internationally recognized for treating children and young adults with abnormal heart rhythms, known as pediatric cardiac arrhythmias.

 Seamlessly integrated with other pediatric cardiology subspecialties in our nationally ranked Heart Institute, our Program provides top heart rhythm care for infants, children, teens and young adults.
 We also treat adults with adult congenital heart disease (ACHD), providing lifetime treatment for patients born with congenital heart defects and heart rhythm abnormalities.
 We regularly see patients from around Colorado and the surrounding states, including Wyoming, Montana, New Mexico and Kansas.

 From pediatric electrophysiology (EP) studies to cardiac ablation techniques, implantable heart pacing devices to cardiac genetics, we proudly offer the most advanced and sophisticated electrophysiology procedures and care in the region.

 IAC-accredited electrophysiology program in the Rocky Mountain region

 Why choose us for pediatric electrophysiology care

 Kids aren’t just little adults.
 Their bodies are different, and this is true of their hearts and heart conditions, too.
 Congenital heart defects and childhood heart rhythm problems require specialized, lifetime care from a team of pediatric cardiology experts.
 Our electrophysiology team has specialized training to treat pediatric heart rhythm conditions from before birth in the Colorado Fetal Care Center and throughout adulthood in the Adult Congenital Heart Disease Program.